adityamukherjee42/Corona-chatbot/README.md

 </ul>

 ## Technologies
-We have used pytorch to train the chatbot<br>
+We have used pytorch to create and train the model for the chatbot<br>
 We have done web scraping using beautiful soup and urllib to get the beds availibility and covid-19 status data